lukrycyfa/crowdfund-tutorial-boilerplate/README.md

 # Getting Started With CrowdFund-Tutorial-Boilerplate

-- This project was created as a boilerplate to assist with The [Crowdfund-Tutorial](http://place-link-here).
+- This project was created as a template for This [Crowdfund-Tutorial](https://github.com/lukrycyfa/crowdfund-tutorial-main).

 ## Requirements